At this Moment

-If you were to ask me back then, I would tell you that God didn’t exist.
+If you were to ask me back then, I would tell you God didn’t exist.
 He was a figment of your imagination, and you were a fool if you believed in a fictional character from some outdated book.

 The words “choose happy” are engraved on the back.
-I have kept it in my pocket the moment she gave it to me because I understand the importance of these words.
+I kept it in my pocket the moment she gave it to me because I understand the importance of these words.
 The fact my daughter gave it to me gives it even more meaning.

-As I gently rub the engraved words with my thumb, I realize my intention was never to search for God but only find a place where I could feel peace.
+Gently rubbing the engraved words with my thumb, I realize my intention was never to search for God but only find a place where I could feel peace.
 In my pursuit of happiness, I have learned that if you do the things you love it will inspire others to do the same.
 It wasn’t until recently I realized my inspiration came from God.

 Every time I questioned myself my writing seemed to rise to the surface.
 From an eighteen-year-old kid trying to find direction to a thirty-seven-year-old man trying to find meaning in his life.
 Every time I questioned myself on the journey of life, God gave me my answer.

-When I decided to make it a definite purpose I was brought out of the dark to see the delicate beauty of what it represents.
+When I decided to make it a purpose I was brought out of the dark to see the delicate beauty of what it represents.

 The time is 9:03 am.
 With my phone at nine percent, I decided to take a drive to recharge my battery.
 I wasn’t sure where I was going to go, but I now find myself sitting in the same place I first told my brother my new belief in God.

 I see him in the continuous waves of the ocean as they crash into the rocks.
 I see him in the rocky landscape as it welcomes the salty water to the shore.
 I see him in the young man a hundred feet away pointing his panoramic camera at this exact scene trying to document the picture only he can see.

 I even feel him sitting on the empty bench resting right in front of my rusty car.
-Since I can’t find the words to continue this chapter, I think it’s time to sit on the right side of that bench and fasten my headphones.
-I have no idea what song is coming, but I have faith the brief moment will inspire my words.
-So I will go now and see what happens.
+Since I can’t find the words to continue this chapter, I think it is time to sit on the right side of that bench and fasten my headphones.
+I have no idea what song is coming but have faith the moment will inspire my words.
+So, I will go and see what happens.

-The chilling rain from yesterday soaking into my blue jeans.
-The intensity of the wind rises as the light drizzle from this morning feels much stronger behind the enormity of the ocean.
+The chilling rain from yesterday is soaking into my blue jeans and the intensity of the wind rises as the light drizzle from this morning feels much stronger behind the enormity of the ocean.

 The song on the other end is Rollin by Ish.
-I listened to this song almost every day before I left the city, but as I hear it now, it feels right.
+I listened to this song almost every day before I left the big city, but as I hear it now, it feels right.
 If you listened to the words to this song, you might not feel it as I do.
 That is the beauty of art and the power of expression.